jessekinsman/parasails-popper/README.md

 ### An example of use
 ~~~~
 <popper class="w-100" trigger="clickToOpen" :options="{placement: 'top'}">
     <p @click.prevent="methodInParent">The content you want displayed in your popper</p>
 </popper>
 ~~~~

+### Calling methods from within the popper
-The parasails popper uses content slots so you can add a method on the content of a popper from the parent component.
+The parasails popper uses content slots so you can call a method on the content of a popper from the parent component.
 In the above example "methodInParent()" would be a method in the parent component of the parasails popper.